 - fines or restitution imposed in a criminal-type proceeding

-- debts for death or personal injury resulting from your intoxicated driving
+- liabilities for death or personal injury resulting from your intoxicated driving

 - debts for dues or special assessments you owe to a condominium or cooperative association

-- debts you couldn’t discharge in a previous bankruptcy that was dismissed due to fraud or misfeasance, and
+- obligations you couldn't discharge in a previous bankruptcy due to fraud or misfeasance, and

-- debts you owe to a pension, profit-sharing, stock bonus, or other plan established under various sections of the Internal Revenue Code.
+- debts owed to a pension, profit-sharing, stock bonus, or other plan established under various sections of the Internal Revenue Code.

-Some debts will be discharged in a hardship discharge unless the creditor files a successful objection to the discharge in court.
+Some debts will be wiped out in a hardship discharge unless the creditor objects to the debt by filing and winning a lawsuit called an adversary proceeding.
 These debts include:

 - debts from willful and malicious injury you caused to another person or property, and